 Defining Microscopic Colitis

-Microscopic colitis falls into the wider category of inflammatory bowel disease, which includes various disorders that involve chronic inflammation of the digestive tract.
-The main difference with microscopic colitis compared to other types of IBD is that the inflammation is smaller scale (hence ‘microscopic’) and therefore not as visible in certain tests and imaging.
+Microscopic colitis falls into the wider category of inflammatory bowel disease.
+Which includes various disorders that involve chronic inflammation of the digestive tract.
+The main difference with microscopic colitis compared to other types of IBD is that the inflammation is smaller scale.
+(Hence ‘microscopic’).
+Therefore, it is not as visible in certain tests and imaging.
 Once thought to be quite rare, microscopic colitis is now diagnosed in approximately 20% of chronic diarrhea patients that undergo colonoscopy.1

 There are two subtypes of microscopic colitis, lymphocytic colitis and collagenous colitis.
 Both conditions are similar in presentation, but each have unique characteristics as well.
 Due to the very similar symptoms, the difference is identified via microscopic diagnosis only.

 Although this version of the disease can be seen in all age groups, it is primarily diagnosed in middle-aged women.
 Typically between ages 50-70.1 In collagenous colitis, a thickened band of collagen (a type of protein) forms underneath the most inner layer of the large bowel called the epithelium.
 Extra deposits of collagen in the lining of the colon have an inflammatory effect, causing watery diarrhea.
 Researchers are still working to understand the reasoning for this occurrence in certain populations.2